mippek/wsd_health_app_project/README.md

  * `PGHOST='dbhost' PGDATABASE='db' PGUSER='dbuser' PGPASSWORD='dbpassword' PGPORT=5432 deno test --unstable --allow-env --allow-net --allow-read ./tests/app_test.js`

  Where PGHOST is the host of your database, PGDATABASE the database, PGUSER the user of the database(usually same as the database), PGPASSWORD the password for the database and PGPORT the port where the database is running.
+ In both commands the environmental variables should be the details for the testdatabase, not the actual database used for the app!
  While running test files individually ./tests/app_test.js should be replaced with the path of the test file that you want to run test for.
  Note that the individual test files can't be run without the path to the file!

  ### Access application
- The application is currently running and can be accessed at http://www.some-address.com/
+ The application is currently running and can be accessed at https://wsd-health-report-app.herokuapp.com/

  ## Project requirements implemented in the project